 We do not recommend keeping a printout of the online version, as changes can be made at any time.

-Here we inform you on changes in the Guidelines for Laboratories, which were made 2015 and 2014 in the online version and 2013 in the print version. :: more
+Here we inform you on changes in the Guidelines for Laboratories, which were made 2013, 2014, 2015 and 2017 in the online and in the print version. :: more

 Danger of pulmonary oedemas

 Trimethylsilyldiazomethane is often used to replace the dangerous diazomethane as a reactant.
 Due to a recent fatality, it should be noted that it is vital to avoid inhalation, as this can lead to the formation of pulmonary oedemas.

 The Subcommittee “Laboratories“ of the Expert Committee “Raw materials and chemical industry“ of the DGUV has developed a simplified system for storage bottles in laboratories, taking into account the new labelling system in line with the CLP regulation. :: more

 Do you have questions or suggestions on the topic “laboratories”?
 Please contact our experts via e-mail.